The Butterfly Effect 2: Plot

 Nick transports himself to the scene from the start of the movie, hoping to finally fix everything by breaking up with Julie.
-However, he did not plan on how upset she would be – and she confesses to being pregnant and speeds away in his car.
+He did not anticipate how upset she would be, nor that she would confess to being pregnant and speed away in his car.
 Fearing a similar accident as the original, Nick speeds after her, but while avoiding an oncoming car, he opts to save Julie rather than himself by driving off the road and over a cliff.

 One year later, Julie lives in New York City with her son, Nick Jr., who seems to have the same affliction as his father.

-In a series of flickering flashbacks that run during the end credits, an unidentified man (who is presumably Nick's own father) is shown grappling with mental illness – presumably brought on by the progressive brain damage that the time-traveling causes to its user with each use – and eventually committing suicide.
+In a series of flickering flashbacks that run during the end credits, an unidentified man (who is presumably Nick's own father) is shown grappling with mental illness – presumably brought on by the progressive brain damage that the time-traveling causes – and eventually committing suicide.
 In the last of the flickering images, Nick himself is shown recovering in a hospital bed from serious injuries.